- What is Leprosy?

 Rights of Persons Affected by Leprosy

-For centuries, the stigma attached to people affected by Leprosy represents one of the gravest forms of social injustice suffered by any one group of human beings.
+The centuries old stigma attached to people affected by Leprosy represents one of the gravest forms of social injustice suffered by any one group of human beings.

 Article 1 of the Universal Declaration of Human Rights states: “All human beings are born free and equal in dignity and rights.”
-This includes every person affected by Leprosy in the whole wide world- nevertheless social, economic and legal discrimination still persists for people affected by this disease
+This includes every person affected by Leprosy in the whole wide world- nevertheless social, economic and legal discrimination still persists for people affected by this disease.

 For society and governments to live up to Article 1 of Universal Declaration of Human Rights, it is imperative that the inherent rights of people affected by Leprosy are acknowledged and upheld.

 Eradicating this issue will help in realizing a society where the fundamental rights and dignity of every human being is recognized and enjoyed by its citizens including persons with Leprosy and disabilities.

 In September 2010, the UN Human Rights Council unanimously adopted a resolution in which it appreciated the principles and guidelines for the elimination of discrimination against persons affected by Leprosy and their family members.
 By December 2010, the resolution was adopted at the UN General Assembly, wherein it encouraged Governments, national human rights institutions, intergovernmental organizations and the United Nations system, to consider the Principles and Guidelines while formulating, implementing and measuring policies concerning persons affected by Leprosy and their family members.